 Lee, M & McCambridge, A 2018, 'Clinimetrics: Amyotrophic Lateral Sclerosis Functional Rating Scale-revised (ALSFRS-R)', Journal of Physiotherapy, vol. 64, no. 4, pp. 269-270.View/Download from: Publisher's site

-Adams, J, Lee, M & Peng, W 2018, 'Critical Review of Complementary and Alternative Medicine Use in Amyotrophic Lateral Sclerosis: Prevalence and Users' Profile, Decision-Making, Information Seeking, and Disclosure in the Face of a Lack of Efficacy', NEURODEGENERATIVE DISEASES, vol. 18, no. 4, pp. 225-232.View/Download from: UTS OPUS or Publisher's site
+Adams, J, Lee, M & Peng, W 2018, 'Critical Review of Complementary and Alternative Medicine Use in Amyotrophic Lateral Sclerosis: Prevalence and Users' Profile, Decision-Making, Information Seeking, and Disclosure in the Face of a Lack of Efficacy', NEURODEGENERATIVE DISEASES, vol. 18, no. 4, pp. 225-232.View/Download from: Publisher's site

 Background: Knee osteoarthritis (OA) has been linked to maladaptive plasticity in the brain, which may contribute

 to chronic pain.
 Neuromodulatory approaches, such as Transcranial Direct Current Stimulation (tDCS) and Peripheral